 Effect of food on capsule formulation

 Neither food (a high fat meal or yogurt) nor orange juice affects the observed AUC and Cmax of dextroamphetamine in healthy adults after single-dose oral administration of 70 mg of lisdexamfetamine dimesylate capsules.
-Food prolongs Tmax by approximately 1 hour (from 3.8 hour at fasted state to 4.7 hour after a high fat meal or to 4.2 hour with yogurt).
+Food prolongs Tmax by approximately 1 hour (from 3.8 hours at fasted state to 4.7 hours after a high fat meal or to 4.2 hours with yogurt).
 After an 8-hour fast, the AUC for dextroamphetamine following oral administration of lisdexamfetamine dimesylate in solution and as intact capsules were equivalent.

 Chewable Tablet formulation

-After a single dose administration of 60 mg Vyvanse chewable tablet in healthy subjects under fasted conditions, Tmax of lisdexamfetamine and dextroamphetamine was reached at approximately 1 hour and 4.4 hour post dose, respectively.
-Compared to 60 mg lisdexamfetamine dimesylate capsules, exposure (Cmax and AUC) to lisdexamfetamine was about 15% lower.
+After a single dose administration of 60 mg Vyvanse chewable tablet in healthy subjects under fasted conditions, Tmax of lisdexamfetamine and dextroamphetamine was reached at approximately 1 hour and 4.4 hours post dose, respectively.
+Compared to 60 mg lisdexamfetamine dimesylate capsule, exposure (Cmax and AUC) to lisdexamfetamine was about 15% lower.
 The exposure (Cmax and AUCinf) of dextroamphetamine is similar between Vyvanse chewable tablet and lisdexamfetamine dimesylate capsules.

 Elimination